 Mentoring: Maeda lab provides a research environment for all levels of junior scientists (undergraduate and graduate students, post-doctoral associates) to learn various techniques (e.g. in biochemistry, molecular biology, genetics, analytical chemistry) and also develop critical scientific thinking skills, which are required to succeed in both academic and non-academic careers.
 If you are interested in studying plant metabolism in our lab, please read more and contact me at email@example.com.

 Maeda lab presents outreach events, called “Pigment-Art”, where children enjoy painting with natural pigments that we extract from various plants.
 While children appreciate the colorful pigments and their interesting chemical properties, we share information with their parents and older children on the use of plant natural resources in our food, medicine, and many other aspects of human life.
-Please come and join us at UW Science Expedition and Saturday Science and more! read more…
+Please come and join us at Science Night and UW Science Expedition! read more…

 Selected Recent Publications: (For a complete list of publications, click here)